tsperf/tracer/README.md

 If the trace is run with a version of `tsc` that includes timestamps in `types.json`, type count metrics are also displayed.
 A PR to include these timestamps or tooling to automatically patch them in are works in progress.
 See https://github.com/typeholes/TypeScript/tree/trace-data-5-4 for a version you can build yourself.

+### Use in mono repos

+Better support for mono repos is on the roadmap.
+For now you can run traces for packages via the context menu in the file tree

 ## Credits

 We are grateful to [Algora](https://console.algora.io/) for creating the [TSPerf Type Challenge](https://console.algora.io/challenges/tsperf) and to its sponsors.